 WEDO’s U.S. advocacy is anchored in the understanding that the U.S. must act in alignment with its historical responsibility, and contribute its “Fair Share” of climate finance.
 Despite being the world’s largest historical emitter, the U.S. has often blocked and slowed progress at the global level to scale back emissions, transition to renewable energy, and to ramp up climate finance commitments.
 It continues to funnel resources into militarism and fossil fuel extraction instead of social protections and climate finance needed to support mitigation and adaptation measures in the countries and communities facing climate impacts first and worst.

-Despite pledging billions, it has drastically underdelivered and delayed these critical resources needed for frontline communities and nations who have done little to cause the crisis.
+Despite pledging billions, it has drastically underdelivered and delayed these critical resources needed for frontline communities and nations that have done little to cause the crisis.
 The U.S. has played an outsized role in causing and perpetuating this crisis, and only continues to build fossil fuel infrastructure, bending to corporate greed and criminalizing land defenders resisting these projects.

 Feminists and gender justice advocates have long understood fossil fuel infrastructure and corporate power to be a critical place of resistance for climate justice.
 Communities living near fossil fuel extraction and production sites often have devastating health consequences, including for reproductive health.
-The connection between the oil boom and sexual violence is undeniable, including between fossil fuel sites and the epidemic of Missing and Murdered Indigenous Women, Girls and Two-Spirit peoples (MMIWG2S).
+The connection between the oil boom and sexual violence is undeniable, including between fossil fuel sites and the epidemic of Missing and Murdered Indigenous Women, Girls, and Two-Spirit peoples (MMIWG2S).
 A recent report by the Women’s Earth and Climate Action Network (WECAN) called attention to the ways extractive industries endanger women’s health and well-being, with “fossil fuel derived air, water, and soil pollution impact[ing] women’s fertility, mental health, and daily work and responsibilities.”

 All over the world, women and gender justice activists and land defenders are on the frontlines of resisting resource extraction and fossil fuel infrastructure projects.